Skip to content

 Here is the architectural breakdown:

-code_verifierfrom two concatenated UUIDs for high entropy. - Compute the
+1. Generate a code_verifier from two concatenated UUIDs for high entropy.

-code_challengeby SHA-256 hashing the verifier and base64url-encoding the result. - Store the
+2. Compute the code_challenge by SHA-256 hashing the verifier and base64url-encoding the result.

 // Conceptual: PKCE challenge generation